ssriva1998/ssriva1998.github.io/tracking.md

 ### About

-I enjoy cataloging things, so this page is just a way for me to maintain a list of everything I'm tracking at this point.
+It's nice tracking things, so this page is just a way for me to maintain a list of everything I'm tracking at this point.

 ### Links